Program of Study

 Courses listed in the Program of Study book are offered only if student registration and staffing permit.

 Students are required to choose enough credits to fulfill graduation requirements.
 Prerequisites are required for many courses and they must be fulfilled to move into the next level.

-Online registration has begun and ends on March 24th.
 Once a student has completed her online course requests, she will meet with her Guidance Counselor.
-All students are to sign up for an appointment in the Guidance Department.
+The Counselors will go to each Advisory to make appointments, beginning with current juniors, followed by sophomores and freshmen.
 After meeting with her counselor, the student will receive a printout of her courses, along with a registration form.
-This form and course listing must be returned with a registration fee of $1,000 by March 24th.
+This form and course listing must be returned with a registration fee of $1,000 by March 29th.